 As climate change increases parasite burdens, these parasite burdens can drive GHG production.
 A rapid evidence assessment has identified parasitic gastroenteritis (caused by gastrointestinal nematodes) as one of the most cost-effective and feasible diseases to control in Scottish sheep.
 Sustainable control could represent a win-win situation, where there are wins from an economic and environmental standpoint.

 One tool for parasite control is vaccination.
 Developed by SEFARI scientists, the Barbervax® vaccine is the first registered subunit vaccine to protect sheep against gut parasite infection.
+SEFARI researchers have been able to learn from the development of Barbervax® and apply what they have learned to a potential vaccine for Teladorsagia circumcincta.
+Patents have been filed for this vaccine, although its likely deployment may be a few years away.

 The long-term parasite forecast for the UK is looking gloomy under climate change.
 However, the development and implementation of cost-effective disease control strategies offer opportunities for breaking the cycle between climate change and parasitism, and GHG emissions.